May 22 to June 18, 2026

 Tolia Curriculum

-Tolia Curriculum is a project conceived by Georgian artist Tolia Astakhishvili, unfolding as a daily schedule of workshops, lectures, screenings, readings, and participatory formats for children and adults.
-In the lead-up to Figure of the Child, her largest exhibition to date, Astakhishvili opens her production and installation process to the public as she develops her work in situ.
+Tolia Curriculum is a project conceived by artist Tolia Astakhishvili, unfolding as a daily schedule of workshops, lectures, screenings, readings, and participatory formats for children and adults.
+In the lead-up to Figure of the Child, her largest exhibition to date, Tolia Astakhishvili opens her production and installation process to the public as she develops her work in situ.

 Tolia Curriculum reconfigures the museum as a site of ongoing artistic work rather than finished display, inviting visitors to engage with the exhibition while it is still taking shape—a first in mumok’s history.